Jachtabahn/sublime-selections/git.md

 ```

 Now, the following has happened:
-* The changes that this commit intoduces have changed.
+* The changes that this commit introduces have changed.
 * The commit date of this commit has changed.
 * The author date of this commit has stayed the same.